 One of the critical duties of adult social care is to protect vulnerable people in our community.
 Often this means providing care and support in response to an urgent need or in response to a crisis.
-When we say crisis, we mean an event that has led to an emergency or an increase in risks for the person, or a deterioration in their physical or mental health.
+When we say crisis, we mean an event that has led to an emergency or an increase in risks for the person, or a deterioration in their physical or mental health, that requires an immediate or rapid response.
+In some cases this will require us to exercise our power under section 19 of the Care Act to provide support to individuals in urgent need without first undertaking an assessment of eligibility.
 Our response to people who are in urgent need or crisis is swift, robust and appropriate.
-When that crisis passes, the focus of our duty shifts to one of preventing, reducing or delaying the need for care and support.
-This proposal is about this latter duty of ensuring that support in the long-term is appropriate to the person's needs once the crisis has passed, not based on what support they needed while they were in crisis.
+When that crisis passes, our focus shifts to our duties to prevent, reduce or delay the need for care and support, as well as determining eligibility and planning for services in the longer term

+This proposal is about these latter duties of ensuring that support in the long-term is appropriate to the person's needs once the crisis has passed.
 We have no intention of altering our approach to providing support to people with an urgent need or who are experiencing a crisis.

 Much of the support we provide is delivered by care and support providers in the private and third sector, but we also provide a range of services ourselves, including reablement, rehabilitation and short-term residential services.
-Social workers from across adult social care, including our safeguarding team, are involved in providing a response to vulnerable adults experiencing a crisis.
+Social workers from across adult social care, including our Safeguarding Adults Team and Multi-Agency Safeguarding Hub, are involved in providing a response to vulnerable adults experiencing a crisis.